 SW EEMG Home Page > About SW EEMGs

 First established in 1976, the four South West Energy & Environmental Management Groups are independent organisations serving industry, commerce and the public sector.
-Membership currently totals nearly 1,000 members.
+Membership totalled nearly 1,000 members in recent years before the Avon & Somerset EEMG had to close down in July 2018 but the other 3 groups in the South West remain active.

 The EEMGs provide continuing professional development, information exchange, specialist training and networking.
 With rising energy prices alongside increasing concerns about climate change and sustainable consumption and production, membership of your local Energy & Environmental Management Group has never been more relevant.